Skip to main content Skip to footer

 Use case:

-Wrike enables marketing teams to construct comprehensive, multi-source calendars that aggregate campaigns, content production, and events into unified views.
-These views feature smart filtering and color-coded layers for cross-portfolio visibility.
+Wrike suits teams that need multi-source calendars aggregating campaigns, content, and events, with smart filtering and color-coded layers for portfolio visibility.

 Key features: